-For the year under review, the fees in respect of audit and non-audit services provided to the Company by the auditor of the Company, Ascenda Cachet CPA Limited, amounted to RMB891,000 and RMB208,000, respectively.
+For the year under review, the fees in respect of audit and non-audit services provided to the Company by the auditor of the Company, Ascenda Cachet CPA Limited, amounted to RMB947,000 and RMB13,000, respectively.

-This is the Environmental, Social and Governance (hereinafter referred to as "ESG") report for the year ended December 31, 2021 released by Shanghai Qingpu Fire-Fighting Equipment Co., Ltd. (hereinafter referred to as the "Group", "Company", "we", "us" or "our") in compliance with the requirements of the "ESG Reporting Guide" in Appendix 20 to the GEM Listing Rules, with a view to reflecting the overall ESG performance of the Company in an objective and fair manner.
+This is the Environmental, Social and Governance (hereinafter referred to as "ESG") report for the year ended 31 December 2022 released by Shanghai Qingpu Fire-Fighting Equipment Co., Ltd. (hereinafter referred to as the "Group", "Company", "we", "us" or "our") in compliance with the requirements of the "ESG Reporting Guide" in Appendix 20 to the GEM Listing Rules, with a view to reflecting the overall ESG performance of the Company in an objective and fair manner.
 Readers are advised to read this report together with the section "Corporate Governance Report" in the annual report.
-Unless otherwise stated, the scope of this report covers the operating units of Group and its subsidiaries in mainland China, and the Reporting Period is from 1 January 2021 to 31 December 2021 (the "Year").
-The ESG report for the year is prepared with consistency in terms of methodology with previous years, which adhered to the reporting principles of materiality, quantitativeness and consistency in the ESG Reporting Guide.
-Principle of "materiality": Key stakeholders and their ESG issues of concern have been identified in the preparation of this report and targeted disclosures have been made in this report based on the relative importance of their issues of concern.
-Principle of "quantitativeness": This report presents the key performance indicators related to environmental and social aspects using quantitative information.
-The measurement, methodologies, assumptions and/or calculation tools, and sources of conversion factors used for the key performance indicators in this report have been illustrated where appropriate.
-Principle of "consistency": This report uses consistent data statistics methods compared with that in the Company's ESG Report 2020.
+Unless otherwise stated, the scope of this report covers the operating units of Group and its subsidiaries in mainland China, and the Reporting Period is from 1 January 2022 to 31 December 2022 (the "Year").
+The ESG Report's contents are sourced from the Group's public information, official documents, and internal statistics.
+The report adheres to the Environmental, Social and Governance Reporting Guide outlined in Appendix 20 of the GEM Listing Rules.
+In 2022, the Company performed a thorough evaluation of materiality to determine and rank the environmental, social, and governance issues that may arise from the Group's operations.
+The Group recognizes the significance of ESG concerns to our shareholders and other stakeholders.
+In order to maintain robust corporate governance, we consistently gather input from various stakeholders to enhance our ESG strategy and sustainability outcomes.